cjaye-dif019/WDProjMgCruz-Difuntorum/README.md

 ### Webpage Breakdown:

-Home Page: Upon opening the website, the user will be directed to a screen with the title of the website and a button to redirect them to the main page.
+•__Home Page__: Upon opening the website, the user will be directed to a screen with the title of the website and a button to redirect them to the main page.

-Main Page: The main page features the explanation to the image and carousel of as well as three buttons that will redirect the user to its respective page: teachers, votes for your favorite teacher, and view the leaderboard.
+•__Main Page__: The main page features the explanation to the image and carousel of as well as three buttons that will redirect the user to its respective page: teachers, votes for your favorite teacher, and view the leaderboard.

-Teachers Page: This page has the background of the teachers page and a list of each unit.
-Upon click each unit name, it will redirect the user to the respective units’ page.
+•__Teachers' Page__: This page has the background of the teachers page and a list of each unit.
+Upon clicking a respective unit name, it will redirect the user to the respective units’ page.

-Unit Pages: Each unit will have their own respective pages.
+•__Unit Pages__: Each unit will have their own respective pages.
 In this page is information about the unit as a whole (such as but not limited to: favorite place in PISAY, favorite batch to teach, etc.).
+The pieces of information to be displayed here will be based off the reponse of the unit as a _whole_ not individual responses from each teacher.
 Here as well are all the last names of each teachers in that unit.
-Upon clicking each teacher, their full name, picture, and the batch they teach will pop up in a side box.
+Upon clicking each teacher, their full name, picture, and the batch(es) they teach will pop up in a side box.

-Vote for Teachers Page: Here the user will be able to vote for their favorite teacher.
+•__Vote for Teacher's Page__: Here the user will be able to vote for their favorite teacher.
+There will be various cateogries to vote upon, such as, but not limited to: Best Teacher (overall), Best Presentations, Best Handwriting, etc.

-Leadership Board Page: This board will show the leading teachers in terms of votes from the voting page.
+•__Leader Board Page__: This board will show the leading teachers in terms of votes based from the voting page.
+The top 3 best teachers (overall), based on the respones will be displayed with their names and photos.
+Upon scrolling down, the user will be able to see the top 3 teachers of each category of voting as well.

 #### Other Notes:
-* Each subpage header has a dropdown menu at the side.
+* __Header__: Each subpage header has a dropdown menu at the side.
 Upon clicking it, options of each major subpage (Homepage, Voting Page, Teachers' Page, and Leaderboard) will appear.
-On this header as well to the right is the logo and name of website.
+To the left as well is the logo and name of the website.

-* Footer will just add the copyright for authors.
+* __Footer__: Footer contain the copyright for authors and icons of social media icons, of which will redirect users to the corresponding PSHS Main Campus' social media page.

 <br>